 What does God say about Jesus and Christmas?

-Each year families gather to celebrate Christmas with parties, food, and gifts.
-Why do these families gather and what is the true meaning of Christmas?
-Let’s see what God has to say about it.
+Each year our families gather to celebrate Christmas with parties, food, and gifts.
+Why do we gather, and what is the true meaning of Christmas?
+Let’s see what God says about it.

 Jer 1:4-5, “Then the word of the Lord came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.”
-God formed us, so doesn’t it make sense that He would know who we are, His individual purpose for each of our lives and what we need?
-Including our need for a savior?
-Rom 3:23, “For all have sinned, and come short of the glory of God;”
+God formed us, so doesn’t it make sense that He would know who we are, His individual purpose for each of our lives, and what we need?
+He gave each of us a unique DNA, which allows us the choice of developing into the people He wants to live with for eternity.
+And, He knows we need a savior, Rom 3:23, “For all have sinned, and come short of the glory of God;” for none of us were born perfect.

 When Jesus was ready to begin His ministry, God made it clear to all willing to hear, Matt 3:16-17, “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.”

-God is searching for those of us who are willing to admit we are lost, Eze 34:11, “For thus saith the Lord God; Behold, I, even I, will both search my sheep, and seek them out.”
-Some 600 years after Ezekiel’s prophecy, God sent Jesus to find us, Lk 19:10, “For the Son of man is come to seek and to save that which was lost.”
-Picture the great rejoicing in heaven each time one of us is saved, Matt 18:11-13, “For the Son of man is come to save that which was lost.
+God told us He is searching for His sheep, Eze 34:11, “For thus saith the Lord God; Behold, I, even I, will both search my sheep, and seek them out.”
+Some 600 years after Ezekiel’s prophecy, God sent Jesus to find us, Lk 19:10, “For the Son of man is come to seek and to save that which was lost.” for we are all lost at some point in our lives.
+Jesus told us of the great rejoicing in heaven each time one of us is saved, Matt 18:11-13, “For the Son of man is come to save that which was lost.
 How think ye? if a man have an hundred sheep, and one of them be gone astray, doth he not leave the ninety and nine, and goeth into the mountains, and seeketh that which is gone astray?
 And if so be that he find it, verily I say unto you, he rejoiceth more of that sheep, than of the ninety and nine which went not astray.”
-Jesus came for all of us who are willing to accept Him as our savior, especially the lost among us.
+Jesus came for those of us willing to accept Him as our savior, those of us willing to admit we are lost.

 Jesus came to free us from our chains of bondage and the endless cycle of our own sins.
 He knows we cannot free ourselves.
-Freedom from the chains of bondage does not mean we sin no more, it means we allow ourselves to feel remorse for those sins and admit that we have sinned.
-We no longer try to hide our sins; we no longer pretend we have never sinned.
-After admitting our sins we repent and look for ways to prevent repeating those sins.
+Freedom from the chains of bondage does not mean we sin no more.
+It means we no longer try to hide our sins; we no longer pretend we are already good enough and do not need a savior.
+After admitting our sins, we repent and look for ways to prevent repeating those sins.
+He calls us to progress since He knows we cannot reach perfection on our own; it is a process.
+He wants our repentance, our hearts, not animal sacrifices, Matt 9:13, “But go ye and learn what that meaneth, I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance.”
+Since none are righteous, no not one, Rom 3:10, “As it is written, There is none righteous, no, not one:” He comes for any of us honest enough to admit we are not righteous.

 Our attempts to project the image of a sinless life are futile.
-We try and hide the guilt we feel, but it only leads us to demonstrate our sinful nature in ever more observable ways.
-When we murderer and steal and are caught and tried for our crimes, we will have finally succeeded in proving how evil we believe we are.
-This demonstration of who we believe we are formed much earlier, in our thoughts; then it proceeded with small demonstrations of evil, while hiding our guilt even from ourselves.
-Our thoughts can grow into self-fulfilling prophecies that escalate until one day our deeds are too evil and too observable to hide any longer.
+If we keep up this false image, our guilt will lead us to demonstrate our sinful nature in ever more observable ways.
+If unchecked, these evil thoughts continue to grow into self-fulfilling prophecies that escalate until one day, our deeds are too evil and too noticeable to hide any longer.
 Once caught and convicted, the guilt and remorse we have hidden for so long emerges in waves of emotion and relief.
 We no longer have to pretend.
-The veil has been lifted.
-If we reach out to God during this time, by opening the door to the possibility He exists, Jesus will enter our lives and show us His love and mercy, which He has been waiting to show us from before time.
-Jesus does this because of His great love for us, not because of anything we have done, however we must invite Him into our lives, for He never forces us to do anything.
+The veil we have used to hide our guilt has been lifted.
+If we reach out to God during this time, by opening the door to the possibility of His existence, Jesus will enter our lives and show us His love and mercy.
+He has been waiting for thousands of years to free us from our sin.
+Jesus does this because of His great love for us, not because of anything we have done to deserve it.
+However, we must invite Him into our lives, for He never forces us to do anything, Rev 3:20, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.”
 Love never forces, it is humble, kind, forgiving and full of mercy, Tit 3:4-6, “For we ourselves also were sometimes foolish, disobedient, deceived, serving divers lusts and pleasures, living in malice and envy, hateful, and hating one another.
 But after that the kindness and love of God our Saviour toward man appeared, Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost; Which he shed on us abundantly through Jesus Christ our Saviour;”

-May the joy of Jesus permeate your Christmas celebrations!
+Dear Lord, May the joy of Jesus permeate our Christmas celebrations.
+Amen.